btreb-ht2/embeddings_lake/Readme.md

 ```

-## Why VectorLake?
+## Why EmbeddingsLake?

-VectorLake gives you the functionality of a simple, resilient vector database, but with very easy setup and low operational overhead.
+EmbeddingsLake gives you the functionality of a simple, resilient vector database, but with very easy setup and low operational overhead.
 With it you've got a lightweight and reliable distributed vector store.

-VectorLake leverages Hierarchical Navigable Small World (HNSW) for data partitioning across all vector data shards.
+EmbeddingsLake leverages Hierarchical Navigable Small World (HNSW) for data partitioning across all vector data shards.
 This ensures that each modification to the system aligns with vector distance.
 You can learn more about the design here.

 ### Limitations